C2SP/C2SP/sunlight.md

 Note that a RFC 6962 `get-sth` response can be converted to a checkpoint (with knowledge of the origin line) and vice-versa without access to the private key.

+Checkpoints MAY include other note signatures by the log using different keys or key types, or by third parties (such as witnesses).
+Clients MUST ignore signatures with unknown key names and IDs.

 ### Merkle Tree